 in Urban Poverty Studies, many take some of their other core

 requirements in ways that allow them to complete that credential,

 which is often useful in applying for jobs or for graduate or

-How many community service hours are required in the program?
-Because we understand that it is important for freshmen to focus
+How many community-service hours are required in the program?
+Because we understand that it is important for first-year students to focus

 on their studies, we ask only thirty hours a semester.
 That